isomerpages/moe-telokuraupri/_experience/CAIT/Programme for Active Learning (PAL).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PAL_AdvClub_01.png">
 </div>
 <h4><strong>TKPS Adventurer’s Club</strong></h4>
-<p>To further promote the active role of learning, we have introduced a narrative-driven
+<p>To further promote the active role of learning, we introduce a narrative-driven
-immersive experience through the TKPS Adventurer’s Club, where students complete missions, earn stickers, and become full-fledged adventurers.</p>
+immersive experience through the TKPS Adventurer’s Club, where students complete missions, earn stickers and become full-fledged adventurers.</p>
 <p></p>
 <p>Our world is a beautiful place.
 On their path to becoming full-fledged
-junior adventurers, students will go on journeys to explore various locations, some imaginary, some grounded in reality.
-They will meet different characters, learn more about themselves, work collaboratively in teams, overcome different challenges to complete missions through creativity and teamwork to earn their achievement stickers.</p>
+junior adventurers, students go on journeys to explore various locations, some imaginary, some grounded in reality.
+They meet different characters, learn more about themselves, work collaboratively in teams, overcome different challenges to complete missions through creativity and teamwork to earn their achievement stickers.</p>